MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/index.md

 ::: zone-end

-Since the model wants the user to respond next, a termination signal will be sent to Semantic Kernel to stop automatic function calling until the user responds.
+Since the model wants the user to respond next, Semantic Kernel will stop automatic function calling and return control to the user.
 At this point, the user can respond with the size and toppings of the pizza they want to order:

 ::: zone pivot="programming-language-csharp"

 ```csharp
 chatHistory.AddUserMessage("I'd like a medium pizza with cheese and pepperoni, please.");